Strategy

 Our health research priorities

-We seek to address pressing health issues where we can have the greatest impact and deliver equality of opportunity.
-Our research priorities are focused on four of the most significant health challenges faced by Birmingham’s population.
+We seek to address pressing health issues where we can have the greatest impact and deliver equality of opportunity, and so our research priorities are focused on four of the most significant health challenges faced by Birmingham’s population.
 Through research and collaboration, we aim to make real change in patient care which can be applied regionally, nationally and internationally.

 Our priorities align with the Birmingham and Solihull Integrated Care System’s 10-year strategy for health and social care, as well as the health challenges identified by the Black Country Integrated Care System.